 How the Jack-O-Lantern Came to Be

-by Terry Kaufman
+Written by: Terry Kaufman

 The name Jack O'Lantern finds its origins in old Irish folk tales.
 Long ago, there was an Irishman named Jack who was of dubious character.
 He was a notorious drunkard and troublemaker.